🔥 Winter Sale: Click Here

 However, virtual fireplaces are still more affordable than most quality gas fireplaces.
 They're also more cost effective to install because you don't need to run any lines aside from electrical or do any ductwork.

-Virtual fireplaces are gaining popularity.
-The very first brand that introduced them was Modern Flames.
+Modern Flames was the very first brand that introduced virtual electric fireplaces in the form they are in today.
 They still hold the golden standard of quality when it comes to virtual fireplaces and continue to innovate in this category with all the other brands following suit.

 Dimplex and Modern Flames have always been at the forefront of innovation when it comes to electric fireplaces.
 They are the best brands to consider for a high quality virtual fireplace.